 75) Le Français 75

-This potent cocktail was created during WW1 at Harry’s New York Bar in Paris and was nicknamed 75 because it was so strong, it feels like being shot with a French 75mm rifle.
+This potent cocktail was created during WW1 at Harry’s New York Bar in Paris and was nicknamed 75 because it was so strong it felt like being shot with a French 75mm rifle.

 76) Mojito